Field School Open House: August 23 @ 6:00pm

 Field School will be located in the portable classrooms at East Oakview.
 There will be one multi-age Kindergarten/1st grade class and one multi-age 2nd/3rd grade class.
 The selected field instructors are Jenna Rykse (K/1st) and Matt Fenech (2nd/3rd).
 Both are certified to teach K-8, are aware of current environmental topics that will provide powerful learning experiences, and have teaching styles that will play to the strengths of kids learning outdoors.
 The school will also be supported by Rich Youngberg- Director of Community Education and Outdoor Experiences & Liz Cotter- Director of People, Organization, and Accreditation.

 Any Northview student entering grades Kindergarten through 3rd grade in the Fall of 2018 is eligible to attend Field School, however, class sizes will be limited.
-Families who may be interested in sending a student to Field School, or who want to learn more, should fill out an interest form and attend the open house on June 21st.
+Families who may be interested in sending a student to Field School, or who want to learn more, should fill out an interest form.

 – Spend time outdoors in any type of weather